Admissions Open Now for PGP-DM Class of 2026

 9. Special Capstone Project on Scale and Sustainability

-Graduates from any stream, whether working professionals or freshers (with minimum of 60% marks in 10th and 12th boards), who are interested in pursuing a career and creating an impact in the social sector should apply for our PGP-DM program.
+Graduates from any stream, whether working professionals or freshers (with minimum of 60% marks in 10th and 12th boards), who are interested in pursuing a career and creating an impact in the Social sector, can apply for our PGP-DM program.

 No. The PGP-DM is a full-time on-campus program, and cannot be pursued online, or while working.
 Given the rigorous and highly collaborative nature of the program, all students are required to attend classes in person, at all times.